Sizing up the Earth's Glaciers

 While current melting trends can’t be slowed or reversed, the information collected through the GLIMS project will enable researchers to better understand the relationship between climate and glaciers, and to better predict areas of future glacier changes.

-The ASTER images of each glacier, along with the data collected and analyzed by the GLIMS team, are stored in a large database jointly developed by the USGS in Flagstaff and the National Snow and Ice Data Center (NSIDC) in Boulder, Colorado.
+The ASTER images of each glacier, along with the data collected and analyzed by the GLIMS team, are stored in a large database jointly developed by the USGS in Flagstaff and NASA's National Snow and Ice Data Center (NSIDC) DAAC in Boulder, Colorado.
 Previous glacier databases stored information such as location, length, orientation, type, and altitude for one point near the center of each glacier.
-“The GLIMS database will store detailed information for the entire outline of each glacier, providing more complete spatial data,” said Bruce Raup, technical lead for the GLIMS project at NSIDC.
+“The GLIMS database will store detailed information for the entire outline of each glacier, providing more complete spatial data,” said Bruce Raup, technical lead for the GLIMS project at NSIDC DAAC.
 “As the data become available in the database, users will be able to do online searches and see the resulting data in multiple formats, including views of glacier extent and elevation superimposed on ASTER images.”One of the challenges of the GLIMS glacier inventory is the accurate identification of each glacier.
 “While it may seem easy to define what a glacier is, it can be quite difficult to identify individual glaciers in highly glacierized areas where the glaciers branch or run together,” said Raup.
 Also, recent glacial melt has resulted in some dramatic glacial changes; for example, some large Y-shaped glaciers that are numbered and described in the older World Glacier Inventory have recently shrunk into two separate ice masses.
 “We’re currently creating protocols that enable us to draw accurate boundaries around individual glaciers and properly classify glaciers that previously were part of other glaciers,” Raup added.
 This process will help identify the extent to which large, glacierized areas have become smaller and more fragmented.

 Although the GLIMS project is still in a formative stage, the yearly satellite data being compiled and stored with historical data from the last three to five decades will enable scientists to track worldwide glacier changes and the effects of such change on surrounding communities and habitats.
 “I think we’ll have some interesting data that will be publicly accessible within the coming year,” said Raup.
 “It won’t be global coverage yet, but there should be some good snapshots of glacier health within a few regions.
 This is a fascinating time to study and inventory the world’s glaciers because of the recent dramatic changes.”